ankushbittu/emotion-music-app/README.md

 ---

 ## Acknowledgments
-Special thanks to the creators of the FER-2013 dataset, Spotify API, and open-source libraries that made this project possible.
+Special thanks to the creators of the FER-2013 dataset, Spotify API, and open-source libraries and geminiai that made this project possible.